Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 Learn more [here](https://ownyourbits.com/2017/03/23/modsecurity-web-application-firewall-for-nextcloud/)

 ## nc-automount
-Enable this feature if you want your Rasperry Pi to automount USB drives.
+Enable this feature if you want your device to automount USB drives.

 ### How to enable
 1. Navigate to `nc-automount` in the TUI or the WebUI.